-Despite strong performance on natural imagery, general-purpose multimodal LLMs such as GPT-4V and LLaVa \citep{openai2023, bazi2024rs} perform poorly on RS and change-related tasks due to domain mismatch \cite{zhang2024good}.
-One response has been to adapt LLM-driven, task-specific spatio-temporal VLMs to RS vision-language understanding tasks \citep{liu2025remote}.
-Examples include KCFI \citep{yang2025enhancing} and Semantic-CC \citep{zhu2024semantic}, which fine-tune visual modules or lightweight LLM components for change-focused tasks.
-Semantic-CC additionally integrates SAM-derived change masks \citep{kirillov2023segment}.
-Related efforts such as Change-UP \citep{yang2025change} and ChangeMinds \citep{wang2024changeminds} target joint RSCDC within unified architectures, end-to-end architectures.
-Change-UP emphasises multi-scale change-aware feature fusion and semantic query alignment to enhance differential representations.
-ChangeMinds, by contrast, introduces a change-aware LSTM and a cross-attention predictor to learn shared spatiotemporal features for both change detection and captioning.
-However, these approaches - whether task-specific or unified - remain narrow in objective scope, relying on specialised labelled datasets that limit generalisation (e.g. RSGPT \citep{hu2025rsgpt}) \citep{liu2025remote}.
-Another direction aims to unify RS tasks within broader vision-language foundation models, moving beyond task-specific adaptations to capture general visual-textual representations of Earth observation data across space and time \citep{li2024unirs}.
-GeoChat \citep{kuckreja2024geochat} and EarthGPT \citep{zhang2024earthgpt} adapt LLaVa-style conversational VLMs for RS multi-task reasoning, with GeoChat supporting grounded region-aware dialogue and EarthGPT extending to multi-sensor interpretation and unified RS task handling.
-RSUniVLM \citep{liu2024rsunivlm} advances this approach by unifying image-, region-, and pixel-level understanding through a granularity-oriented mixture-of-experts architecture, enabling both fine-grained spatial reasoning and multi-image tasks.
-UniRS \citep{li2024unirs} further addresses the single-image limitation by introducing a unified spatiotemporal visual representation and a dedicated change-extraction module, allowing a single model to process single images, bi-temporal pairs, and video sequences for comprehensive multi-temporal RS analysis.
+Despite strong performance on natural imagery, general-purpose multimodal LLMs (MLLMs) such as GPT-4V and LLaVa \citep{openai2023, bazi2024rs} underperform on several RS and change-related tasks due to domain mismatch \citep{zhang2024good}.
+One response has been to adapt LLM-driven, task-specific spatio-temporal VLMs to RS vision-language understanding tasks \citep{liu2025remote}, including models such as KCFI \citep{yang2025enhancing} and Semantic-CC \citep{zhu2024semantic}, that fine-tune visual modules or lightweight LLM components for change-focused tasks.
+Related efforts such as Change-UP \citep{yang2025change} and ChangeMinds \citep{wang2024changeminds} target joint RSCDC within unified, end-to-end architectures.
+However, these approaches remain narrow in objective scope, relying on specialised labelled datasets that limit generalisation (e.g. RSGPT \citep{hu2025rsgpt}) \citep{liu2025remote}.
+A broader direction aims to unify RS tasks within vision-language foundation models \citep{li2024unirs}.
+GeoChat \citep{kuckreja2024geochat} and EarthGPT \citep{zhang2024earthgpt} adapt LLaVa-style conversational VLMs for multi-task, grounded region-aware dialogue and multi-sensor interpretation while RSUniVLM \citep{liu2024rsunivlm} and UniRS \citep{li2024unirs} extend this to pixel-level understanding and spatio-temporal multi-image analysis respectively.